brunch/brunch/readme.md

 * more & improved documentation
 * tests
+* come up with a require solution
+* move concatination.js to app.js
 * directly call fusion, stylus and coffeescript instead of spawning child process

 ### other stuff